Sahil8877/SQL-Support-Investigation-Lab/README.md

 Findings alone don't close a ticket, they set up the handoff.
 What this points to, concretely:

-- **Finance:** the 615 order list and the R$138,532.10 figure directly answer the original reconciliation discrepancy.
+- **Finance:** the 615 order list and the $138,532.10 figure directly answer the original reconciliation discrepancy.
 Hand both over as the reconciling set rather than leaving it as a residual gap.
 - **Engineering:** since no payment method shows a disproportionate share of the stuck orders, this isn't a single payment integration misbehaving.
 The more likely place to look is the order status update or reconciliation step itself, something that's failing to fire or failing silently across the board rather than for one payment path specifically.
 - **Monitoring:** the daily check proposed earlier (any order with a recorded payment and no status progression past a set number of days) is the concrete artifact that would have caught this on day one rather than at a weekly reconciliation.
-Worth proposing as a standing alert, not just a one-off query.
+Worth proposing as a standing alert, not just a one off query.
-- **Customer-facing:** the 615 affected customers are currently sitting with no resolution and, in some cases, no clear path forward.
+- **Customer facing:** the 615 affected customers are currently sitting with no resolution and, in some cases, no clear path forward.
 Worth flagging to whoever owns customer communications that a holding response (acknowledging the delay, without committing to a root cause before engineering confirms one) may be needed ahead of the underlying fix landing.

 ---